mattpocock/total-typescript-monorepo/organization-cli-prd.md

 ### 1.1 Product Name

-`exercise-organizer` (or `eo` for short command)
+`exercise-organizer` (or `eo` for short command) - **New command within the existing `@total-typescript/internal-cli` package**

 ### 1.2 Purpose

-A CLI tool for organizing and managing TypeScript tutorial exercises and media files in the total-typescript-monorepo.
+A CLI tool for organizing and managing TypeScript tutorial exercises and media files within the total-typescript-monorepo.
 The tool provides a Terminal User Interface (TUI) for visualizing, validating, and reorganizing exercise files that follow specific naming conventions.
+This will be implemented as a new command within the existing `apps/internal-cli` package, which already provides other internal tools like video processing, timeline management, and queue operations.

 ### 1.3 Target Users

-- Content creators managing TypeScript tutorial materials
+- Matt Pocock (primary user) managing TypeScript tutorial materials in the total-typescript-monorepo
-- Developers organizing educational content
+- Content creators working within the monorepo structure
-- Internal users of the total-typescript-monorepo
+- Internal users of the total-typescript-monorepo workflow

+### 1.4 Repository Context

+This tool will be implemented as part of the existing `apps/internal-cli` package, which:

+- Uses the `tt` command prefix (e.g., `tt exercise-organizer`)
+- Integrates with the existing Effect-based architecture
+- Follows the established patterns for file operations and CLI commands
+- Leverages existing dependencies like `@total-typescript/shared`, `@total-typescript/ffmpeg`, and `effect`

 ## 2. Exercise Definition & File Structure